Catshuis Childcare Benefit Scheme

 Who is eligible for €30,000?
 We set out below who is and who is not eligible.

 If your situation is not listed or you have doubts, we advise you to call our Service Team and register despite of this.
-We will subject your application to a short assessment to see if you belong to the target group.
+We will subject your application to a first assessment to see if you belong to the target group.

 Am I eligible for €30,000?